beamable/polygon-example/Readme.md

 ## NFT metadata
 We're using our existing Content System backed by AWS S3 and AWS CloudFront CDN for storing NFT metadata.
 Every property you specify in the Inventory `CreateItemRequest` will become a NFT metadata property.
-To specify a root level metadata properties, like "image" and "description", you just prefix the property name with a "$" character.
+To specify a root level metadata property, like "image" and "description", you just prefix the property name with a '$' character.
 Example `CreateItemRequest`:
 ```json
 {